m3g/ComplexMixtures.jl/docs/src/quickguide.md

 ```
 or directly with:
 ```
-% julia -t 5 example.jl
+% julia -t auto example.jl
 ```
-where `-t 5` is optional and defines how many processors will be used
+where `-t auto` is optional and defines how many processors will be used
-in the calculation (use, for maximal performance, the number of physical
-cores of your computer, *plus one*).
+in the calculation.
+It is highly recommended to use multi-threading!

 !!! note
     Julia compiles the code the first time it is run in each section.
-Thus, running script from the command line with, for example, `julia -t 5 example.jl` may appear slow, particularly if you are modifying the script interactively.
+Thus, running script from the command line with, for example, `julia -t auto example.jl` may appear slow, particularly if you are modifying the script interactively.
 Ideally, *do not restart Julia*, just repeatedly include your script in the same Julia section.
 The second time the script is loaded will be much faster.
 For example:
     ```julia-repl
     julia> @time include("./example.jl")
     # ... some output